nvibert/100DaysOfCilium/days/02day.md

 I don't even expect you to run Kubernetes in production but I will expect you to have played with it - in home labs, on training courses, at work - but I won't put an artifical barrier (I started learning Cilium with a modest experience of Kubernetes and I did OK.
 I'm sure you will too).

-There are many courses that explain Kubernetes better than I ever could.
+There are many courses that explain Kubernetes better than I ever could and my time is better spent on Cilium itself than around the underlying platform it's deployed on.

 So I am expecting you to know about the following concepts:

-- Containerised applications
+- Containerised applications and the overall cloud native landscape
 - General DevOps culture and practices knowledges
 - Why Kubernetes?
 - Kubernetes Architecture and Concepts, including Nodes, Pods, Services, Deployments
 - Interacting with the Kubernetes API with `kubectl`
-- Linux
+- Linux command line
 - YAML
 - Cloud Architecture concepts